zarej/DL-Art-School/README.md

 3. run `cd codes && python3 train.py -opt ../experiments/EXAMPLE_gpt.yml`
    * DO NOT CANCEL THIS until you see `INFO: Saving models and training states.`.
 All training progress before that line is LOST. (feel free to cancel it if you used bad data or something)
 4. load up the [tortoise-tts-fast](https://github.com/152334H/tortoise-tts-fast) fork, and use the new `--ar-checkpoint` option with `/path/to/DL-Art-School/experiments/<INSERT EXPERIMENT NAME HERE>/models/<MOST RECENT STEPS>_gpt.pth`.

+### Training the diffusion model (WIP)
+1. Make sure you have an LJSpeech dataset & a fine-tuned GPT model from the previous instructions.
+2. **edit `experiments/EXAMPLE_diff.yml`**.
+Everything above applies, but there's also some new things:
+  * More vram is consumed compared to the GPT training; you should reduce batch size accordingly
+	* **`gpt_path`** needs to point to a GPT model.
+	* `after:` parameters adjust warmup steps
+3. run `cd cdoes && python3 train.py -opt ../experiments/EXAMPLE_diff.yml`.
+Same warning applies
+4. The [tortoise-tts-fast](https://github.com/152334H/tortoise-tts-fast) fork now has a `--diff-checkpoint` flag as well.

 ### continuing a training session
 _This section will be removed once I write a script to automate it_